-Over the next few years, I took over creating the 24-page retreat booklet that announced the upcoming summer workshops, plus posted many ads and reminders in Issues Magazine for people to check us out.
+Over the next few years I took over creating the 24-page Retreat Booklet that announced the upcoming summer workshops plus placed many ads and reminders in Issues Magazine for people to check us out.
 Richard wrote a column entitled Footsteps along the Path using humour to tell folks about his journey through life.
 Collecting and telling jokes was a favourite activity of his.
 At our morning meetings, we always spent a few minutes reading or telling one, and people were encouraged to find some online.
 My favourite is about three nuns who die and go to heaven but must answer a skill-testing question to get past the pearly gates.
 The nuns choose religion as the category.
 The first nun is asked who was the first man God created... the second nun is asked who was the first woman God created.
 The third nun was asked, "And what were Eve's first words to Adam?
 She thought, and she thought as she did not want to get this wrong; finally, she took a deep breath and said, "That is a hard one."
 The lights flashed, and the pearly gates opened.
 Ha, ha, ha.
-I read somewhere that it is good to memorize a joke or two, know the words to several favourite songs and have courage so we share our stories.
+I read somewhere that it is good to memorize a joke or two, know the words to several favourite songs and dare to share our stories.

 While doing distribution in September 2005, a hailstorm occurred in the orchards near Naramata, and the owners let me know they had insurance.
-For years,

-I served pears for the afternoon snack at the Wise Women's event.
-Now I picked for free and did until my van was full.
+For years, I served pears for the afternoon snack at the Wise Women's event.
+Now I could pick for free and did until my van was full.
 When I arrived at the Retreat Center, Daniel, a man of the cloth, had driven his motor home there, hoping to find community.
 He was on the verge of committing suicide and had packed the necessary hoses.
 I spent a week listening to his evolution away from the Church as we cut pears and loaded them into several dehydrators.
-Since pears ripen from the inside out, the really mushy ones were turned into pear butter, something I had not made in a very long time.
-Yummm!
 In December, Daniel started a regular column called A View From the End of the Road; his reflections included a poem which attracted a few lady friends.
 Then his two sons came for a visit and asked if he would live with them in Calgary.
 He did move, but not before he hosted a workshop on cabin building, collaborated on the third and final Wise Guys' Weekend and helped Richard construct an addition to the kitchen as we were getting busier and needed more sinks.
-Having a back door allowed the air to flow and cooled the lodge.
-Installing two propane stoves on the back porch kept the heat outside.
-I enjoyed watching the deer and their fawns nibble on the cherry trees and grass.
-Even had them eating out of my hand using apples as a treat.
+Having a back door allowed the air to flow and cool the lodge.
+Installing two propane stoves on the back porch kept the heat outside and enjoyed watching the deer and their fawns nibble on the cherry trees and grass.